I wonder, Flask, whether the world is anchored anywhere; if she is, she swings with an uncommon long cable, though

 Once again, Dr. V kept a stoic facade, but he was growing more alarmed every time Paul spoke.

 “Paul, please trust me on this.
 While I have no legal right to keep you here, I’m fairly confident you’re still not well enough to venture out.
-Please – give the invegamedication time to work.
+Please – give the medication time to work.
 It often can take months before its full effects are realized.”

 It was then that Paul realized that Dr. V was just being conservative.
 And when the doctor had pointed out that Paul could not be legally restrained, that was the clincher.
 Paul went to Cecilia’s room and told her to put on her coat – they were going to the UN Building!